 Why Do You Need It and How Does it Work?

-An air handler is one of the main components of your HVAC system, and is used to circulate and regulate your indoor air.
+An indoor air handler is one of the main components of your HVAC system, and is used to circulate and regulate your indoor air.
 It has the important tasks of circulating cooled air throughout your home, making your system more energy efficient and creating higher quality air.

 Air handlers help circulate air during the heating and cooling process.
 The air handler itself is an indoor component of your HVAC designed to work as a partner with the outdoor component.

-Air ducts are attached to the air handler, which works with the evaporator coil to take heat out of the building and replace it with cool air.
+Air ducts are attached to the air handler.
+Which works with the evaporator coil to take heat out of the building and replace it with cool air.

 If you use a split-system air conditioner, then you definitely need an air handler.
-In Georgia’s climate, it is common to have a split-system (meaning you have a unit both indoors and outdoors) so you can maintain a comfortable temperature inside your home all year.
+In Georgia’s climate, it is common to have a split-system (meaning you have a unit both indoors and outdoors).
+So you can maintain a comfortable temperature inside your home all year.

 Because it doesn’t get too cold in Georgia, an air handler should be able to meet all of your heating needs as well.